Helical Liquids in Semiconductors: Charge transport of a helical channel

 In addition to the unexpected temperature and field dependencies, there exist other puzzles in experiments, including a more recent observation of the localization of HgTe edge channels with length of $O(1~\mu$m)--$O(10~\mu$m) in the absence of magnetic fields~\cite{Bubis:2021}.
 Particularly for InAs/GaSb, the residual bulk conduction in parallel to the edge transport was observed since its first 2DTI demonstration~\cite{Knez:2011} and later on confirmed by scanning SQUID microscopy~\cite{Nichele:2016}.
 It has motivated subsequent works on intentional impurity doping, either through Ga source materials with different impurity concentrations~\cite{Charpentier:2013} or Si doping~\cite{Knez:2014,Du:2015}.
 By suppressing the bulk conduction with disorder, quantized edge conductance with a deviation of about 1~$\%$ was observed in a wide temperature range~\cite{Du:2015}.
 Alternatively, \cite{Couedo:2016} employed specific sample design, using a large-size device with asymmetric current path lengths, to electrically isolate a single edge channel and observed a conductance plateau close to the quantized value.

 There are also puzzles in the trivial regime of InAs/GaSb, where the energy bands are not inverted.
 In contrast to the theoretical expectation, \cite{Nichele:2016} observed edge channels even in the trivial regime in the scanning SQUID microscopy.
-This observation was further confirmed in a device with the Corbino geometry, in which the conduction through the bulk and edge states were decoupled~\cite{Nguyen:2016}; these trivial edge states might share the same origin as the counterpropagating edge transport observed in the quantum Hall regime of the InAs quantum well, as a result of the Fermi-level pinning and carrier accumulation at the surface~\cite{Akiho:2019}.
+This observation was further confirmed in a device with the Corbino geometry, in which the conduction through the bulk and edge states were decoupled~\cite{Nguyen:2016}.
+Together with the resistive transport (the resistance growing with the edge length) reported in \cite{Nichele:2016}, the edge states are likely trivial and thus nonhelical; they might share the same origin as the counterpropagating edge transport observed in the quantum Hall regime of the InAs quantum well, as a result of the Fermi-level pinning and carrier accumulation at the surface~\cite{Akiho:2019}.
 The observation of \cite{Nichele:2016} motivated a systematic investigation~\cite{Mueller:2017} on length dependence of the edge resistances in the nominally topological InAs/GaSb and trivial InAs materials.
 Importantly, the two systems showed similar resistances with linear dependence on edge length, clearly indicating the presence of multiple resistance sources.
 More recently, \cite{Shojaei:2018} assessed the disorder effects due to charge impurities and interface roughness of a dual-gate device by measuring the temperature and magnetic field dependence of resistance.
 Upon tuning the system from the band-inverted to the band-normal regime, the conduction resembles the behavior of a disordered two-dimensional system.
 Therefore, even with the most advanced fabrication, potential fluctuations are sufficiently strong to destroy the topological state as a result of the small hybridization gap.